Bannockburn Douglas 2017

 - Tasting Notes

-- Separate batches of Cabernet Sauvignon, Pinot Noir and Merlot fruit fermented using indigenous yeasts.
-Pressed to French oak for 15 months élevage.
+- Separate batches of Cabernet Sauvignon, Shiraz and Merlot fruit fermented using indigenous yeasts.
+Pressed to French oak (20% new) for élevage.

 "It's truffly and spicy, tomato bush-y and cherried.There are blackcurrant notes, game influences, herb and floral nuances.
 The whole box and dice, basically."